Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Clomiphene: Stimulates the ovaries to mature eggs and is often used to induce ovulation (ovulation induction) and improve fertility.
 (Elkhateeb RR. et al, 2017).

-• Gonadotropins (LH, FSH, and combination of LH and FSH): Hormones typically used for hormonal stimulation of ovulation in women with polycystic ovary syndrome (PCOS), especially when other treatments like clomiphene citrate are not successful.
+• Gonadotropins (LH, FSH, and combination of LH and FSH): Hormones typically used for hormonal stimulation of ovulation in women with polyendocrine metabolic ovary syndrome (PMOS), especially when other treatments like clomiphene citrate are not successful.

 2. Supporting measures to improve insulin resistance and metabolism

-• Metformin: A medication primarily used to treat type 2 diabetes but can also help improve insulin sensitivity and regulate the menstrual cycle in women with PCOS.
-However, it's important to note that metformin does not replace the need for lifestyle changes in overweight and obese women with PCOS.
+• Metformin: A medication primarily used to treat type 2 diabetes but can also help improve insulin sensitivity and regulate the menstrual cycle in women with PMOS.
+However, it's important to note that metformin does not replace the need for lifestyle changes in overweight and obese women with PMOS.
 (Lashen H. et al, 2018).

 • Myo-Inositol: Improves insulin sensitivity and supports normal ovarian function, which can help regulate the menstrual cycle.
 (Unfer V. et al, 2017).